 The genus Indocalamus contains more than 30 species, but besides Latifolius, only a couple of them are common among bamboo enthusiasts.

-Indocalamus solidus, as the name suggests, is a solid-stemmed bamboo variety.
+As the name suggests, Indocalamus solidus is a solid-stemmed bamboo variety.
 Sometimes this unusual bamboo is recognized as a distinct species, but many authors consider it a subspecies of Latifolius.
 The plant is almost identical to Latifolius, except that the stems are not hollow.

-Indocalamus tessallatus is best known for having the largest leaves of any bamboo.
-They can grow up to two feet long and four inches wide.
+The best known for having the largest leaves of any bamboo, Indocalamus tessellatus can grow up to two feet long and four inches wide.
 For this reason, the species is sometimes simply referred to as Large Leaf Bamboo.
 But that can be confusing because a few varieties of the genus Sasa have similar nicknames.
 Like other members of the genus, the culms grow thin and close together, but fairly low to the ground.

 To learn more about this fascinating subfamily of grasses, peruse the many hundreds of articles on my website.
 Whether you’re interested in bamboo taxonomy, bamboo farming, bamboo industry, or bamboo for ecology, you’re certain to learn something new.